Modern Swift Formatter API: Deep Dive and Customization Guide

 }

-Using the new API, the more configurations you have, the longer the execution time.
-However, except for scenarios with very high performance requirements, the execution efficiency of the new API is still
+With the modern API, the more you configure, the longer the execution time.
+However, unless you are in a high-performance scenario, the efficiency of the modern Formatter API is generally satisfactory.

-In the old API, we needed to create different Formatter instances for different types of formatting, such as using NumberFormatter for numbers and DateFormatter for dates.
+In the traditional API, we need to create different Formatter instances for different types (e.g., NumberFormatter for numbers, DateFormatter for dates).

-The new API provides a unified calling interface for each supported type, reducing code complexity as much as possible.
+The modern Formatter API provides a unified calling interface for every supported type, reducing code complexity.

 Swift